ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 ### Research Questions

    - Are there any blocks that overlap the end of a route?
-SNCF(Loïc): No
+SNCF(Loïc): No.
    - Are there any signals which rely on the state of the one after next signal?
-SNCF(Loïc): No
+SNCF(Loïc): No.
    - Are there signals that change behavior based on the active block in front of them?
-SNCF(Loïc): Yes, for slowdowns
+SNCF(Loïc): Yes, for slowdowns.
    - Are there signals that are the start of blocks of different types?
-SNCF(Loïc): Yes
+SNCF(Loïc): Yes.
    - Can the behavior of a signal depend on which block is active after the end of the current block?
-SNCF(Loïc): Yes, with slowdowns or blinking yellow
+SNCF(Loïc): Yes, with slowdowns or blinking yellow.
    - Do some signaling systems need additional information in the blocks?
-SNCF(Loïc): Kind of, there are slowdowns, but it's not specifically carried by the block
+SNCF(Loïc): Kind of, there are slowdowns, but it's not specifically carried by the block.
    - Is it nominal for a train to have multiple active signaling systems at the same time?
-SNCF(Loïc): No
+SNCF(Loïc): No.
    - When and by whom are the blocks generated?
    - What data is necessary for generating the blocks?